kanex02/SENG202/README.md

 1. Open a command line interface inside the project directory and run `mvn clean package` to build a .jar file.
 The file is located at target/journey-1.0-SNAPSHOT.jar
 2. Navigate to the target directory by running the command `cd target` while still in the project directory.
 3. This can then be run through the command line interface with the `java -jar journey-1.0-SNAPSHOT.jar` command.
+4. The map requires a constant internet connection in order to work.

 ## How to use
 Upon opening the user is prompted to enter their name to register themselves to the application.
 Once registering, the user will be directed to the main application window containing the map.
 Stations on the map can be selected showing more information.